hotwheelsandhighheels/hotwheelsandhighheels.github.io/Trunk/drivers.md

   data-theme="threshold"
   data-contributor="jack-hinzo"
   data-location="san-diego">
-  "I have these cowboy boots that I probably have worn more than any other piece of clothing for the last 3 years.
-They were my dad's from the 80s.
+  "They were my dad's from the 80s.
 When I was a kid, they sat on a shelf in my room, looming over me.
 They never fit me as a kid.
 A couple years ago, I tried them on, they fit.
-I've worn them at least 3 days a week since then.
-I've bought 3 other pairs of boots that I've worn right through.
-Dad's boots are the only ones that seem to last."
+I've worn them at least 3 days a week since then."
 </blockquote>
 <p class="quote-attribution"><a href="/Drivers/Jack/">Jack Hinzo</a></p>
 <span class="timeline-tag threshold">Threshold</span>